DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

          - 🍎**Multicast:** One to Many.
 Supported by both IPv4 and IPv6.
 Multicasting is the transmission of data to multiple specific recipients.
 Internet Group Management Protocol (IGMP) is used to register a host's dynamic multicast group membership in order to receive a copy of the data stream.
 TFTP systems can be used to host or cache multicast datasets that are to be sent to the multiple recipients
          - 🍎**Broadcast:** One to all.
 Not Supported by IPv6.
 IPv6 replaces broadcast with multicast and anycast to improve network efficiency and reduce unnecessary traffic.
          - 🍎**Unicast:** One to One communication.
 Supported by both IPv4 and IPv6.
          - 🍎**Anycast:** From single source to the nearest or optimal recipient or group of recipients.
 Supported natively by 📝IPv6.
 Used for CDN and for streaming.
+Anycast addresses are sent to just one device like a unicast, but, the way it works is, that the first of any devices that can handle that request will answer, and the rest would then ignore the traffic.
         - 🍏**IPv4**:
              - dominant protocol that operates at layer 3; IP is responsible for addressing packets, uses 32-bit addresses.
 The  (TTL) IPv4 header values is used to prevent infinite transmission.
              - IPv4 supports QoS priority values, but it is called "type of service" in the IPv4 header.